-Folsom Reservoir storage is a key local indicator because three of the RDCP partners (City of Folsom, City of Roseville, and San Juan Water District) rely on direct diversions from the reservoir for public supply.
-While there are other factors that influence storage in the reservoir (releases for Central Valley Project deliveries, releases for water quality maintenance in the Delta, maintaining flood storage space), hydrologic conditions are the most significant factor.
+Folsom Reservoir storage is a key local indicator because four of the RDCP partners (City of Folsom, City of Roseville, PCWA and SJWD) rely on direct diversions of their CVP contract supply and water rights settlement deliveries from the reservoir to meet residential and commercial demands.
+While there are other factors that influence storage in the reservoir (e.g., releases for other CVP contract deliveries, releases for lower American River temperature objectives, releases for water quality maintenance in the Delta, maintaining flood storage space), hydrologic conditions are the most significant factor.
 Since its completion in 1956, releases from Folsom Dam have maintained an average storage in the reservoir to balance water supply needs with flood control needs.
-Average storage in the reservoir at the beginning of the water year (October 1st) has been approximately 550,000 acrefeet (Figure 2-1).
-Storage typically declines to a low around the beginning of December when winter season rains in the region begin to increase storage.
-Storage in the reservoir typically increases to a maximum average of just over 800,000 acre-feet in early June due to the American River watershed's snowpack gradually melting throughout the spring season.
+Average storage in the reservoir since signing of the Water Forum

-6 Sectors are described in the Vulnerability Assessment section.
+5 Sectors are described in the Vulnerability Assessment section.